AlanVogel/GpsVt/README.md

 3           | 15.9546261| 45.788320
 4           | 15.948400 | 45.786958

-Each record of a new vehicle route in the file begins and ends with the sign **NEW _ ROUTE**, followed by all recorded vehicle records of the route, which are located inside the range.
+Each record of a new vehicle route in the file begins and ends with the sign ``NEW_ROUTE``, followed by all recorded vehicle records of the route, which are located inside the range.
-The records are time-sorted, and the attributes of each record are separated by the sign "**_;_**".
+The records are time-sorted, and the attributes of each record are separated by the sign ``;``.

 ## A Description Vehicle Attributes